It’s to Die For: Caring for the Poor in an Age of Consumerism

 Then she looked me straight in the eye and said, “Look at me!
 No one wants me.
 It’s no use.
 It’s no use.
 Just leave me alone!”

 “No, Bernie, that’s not true.
-I am looking at you and what I see is beautiful.
+I am looking at you, and what I see is beautiful.
 Now, come on, let’s get you someplace safe.”
 Then, as I struggled to help her up, I prayed, “A little help here, Lord!”

-Just then (I’m not kidding), a van pulled up, and a young man got out.
+Just then (I’m not kidding), a van pulled up, and a young man emerged.
 Bernie recognized him, “Here comes the welcome wagon.”
 We both laughed again.
-The man, calling her by name, very gently and lovingly got her in the van and climbed into the driver’s seat.
+The man, calling her by name, very gently and lovingly got her into the van and climbed into the driver’s seat.
 Wait!
 He was interrupting my “Good Samaritan” moment!
 Not sure what to do, I quickly wrote down my phone number, “Please, would you give her my number if she wants to contact me?”
 He assured me he would and drove away.
 After they left, I resumed my walk to the post office, at a slower pace, though, and still a bit stunned.

 “Lord, what just happened?
 You stopped me dead in my tracks and sent me back to help her.
 Now I’m certain I’ll never see her again.
 What was the purpose of all of this?”